 Late career and retirement

-At some point in towards the end of our career as nurses and midwives, we may realise that our work in a physically demanding healthcare environment is taking its toll.
+At some point, towards the end of our career as nurses and midwives, we may realise that our work in a physically demanding healthcare environment is taking its toll.

-We can experience fatigue, physical changes or feelings of being undervalued in the physically demanding healthcare environment which may impact on their working lives
+We can experience fatigue, physical changes or feelings of being undervalued in the physically demanding healthcare environment, which may impact our working lives.

 Work out what comes next

-Some of us are just want more work-life flexibility in the latter stage of our careers.
+Some of us want more work-life flexibility in the latter stage of our careers.
 Others are keen to make the transition to retirement.

 Understand what you are going through